 In what is the largest football stadium in La Liga and Europe, Camp Nou in Barcelona seats 99,000 fans although the club looks to expand that number.

-Opened in 1957, it has played host to two of the best players ever — Johan Cyruff and Lionel Messi — and has been a go-to stadium for Champions League finals, the World Cup, and the Summer Olympics.
+Opened in 1957, it has played host to two of the best players ever — Johan Cyruff and — and has been a go-to stadium for Champions League finals, the World Cup, and the Summer Olympics.
 Considered a modern-day cathedral, the stadium’s museum clocks in 1.2 million visitors each year.

 11 Best Stadiums in Spain